MicrosoftDocs/sql-docs/azure-sql/managed-instance/connectivity-architecture-overview.md

 To improve service security, manageability, and availability, SQL Managed Instance uses service-aided subnet configuration and network intent policy on the Azure virtual network infrastructure to configure the network, associated components, and route table to ensure that minimum requirements for SQL Managed Instance are met.

 Automatically configured network security and route table rules are visible to the customer and annotated with one of these prefixes:

-* `Microsoft.Sql-managedInstances_UseOnly_mi-` for mandatory rules and routes;
+- `Microsoft.Sql-managedInstances_UseOnly_mi-` for mandatory rules and routes
-* `Microsoft.Sql-managedInstances_UseOnly_mi-optional-` for optional rules and routes.
+- `Microsoft.Sql-managedInstances_UseOnly_mi-optional-` for optional rules and routes

 For additional details, review [service-aided subnet configuration](subnet-service-aided-configuration-enable.md).

 For more information about the connectivity architecture and management traffic, see [High-level connectivity architecture](#high-level-connectivity-architecture).